magnars/datomic-type-extensions/README.md

 - Where-clauses in queries see serialized values.

+- Params to queries are not serialized for you.

 - Datoms (as returned by `:tx-data`, indexes, and the log) are not deserialized.